-BIOS 701, EPID 701, BIOS 710, and BIOS 757 are considered departmental core courses for all students in the Master's programs.
-For epidemiology majors, EPID 741 is also considered a core course.
+BIOS 701, EPID 701, and BIOS 710, are considered departmental core courses for all students in the Master's programs.
+For epidemiology majors, BIOS 757 and EPID 741 are also considered core course.
+For Biostatistics majors, BIOS 758 is considered a core course.